Updated August 26, 2023

 Dollarbird is a calendar-based app that helps you manage your cash flow on a monthly and daily basis.
 If you have irregular income or unpredictable expenses, Dollarbird could be perfect for you.

 Dollarbird organizes your expenses into categories and monitors your typical monthly spending average in each category.
-This lets you know if you're spending much more than normal on things like eating out, groceries, or entertainment.
+This lets you know if you're spending much more than usual on things like eating out, groceries, or entertainment.

 You can add future and recurring expenses.
 Dollarbird will track them and show your projected financial situation.

-Dollarbird is free for one calendar.
-Dollarbird Pro allows up to 20 calendars with up to 3 team members on each calendar.[10]
+Dollarbird Pro allows up to 20 calendars with up to 3 team members on each calendar.[23]

 Key Features